vriesm060/react-native-course/README.md

 </Formik>
 ```

-## Add validation to form in react native
+## Add validation to form in React Native
 Validation is also handled on the frontend, before posting the data to the API.
 I use **Yup** to validate the React Native form and define a schema for the validation.

 ```